Detection of the microquasar V404 Cygni at gamma-rays revisited: short flaring events in quiescence: LAT Data Analysis and Results

+The first possible detection only has TS$\simeq$16, right at the end of the 2015 outburst (during Aug.
+17--19; Figure~\ref{fig:3lc}).
+In order to verify the detection, we calculated a TS map of a $3\arcdeg\times 3\arcdeg$ region centered at the position of \tgt\ in the 0.3--500~GeV energy range, shown in the left panel of Figure~\ref{fig:p2}.
+Because the time bin does not overlap with any obvious flares from the nearby blazar, the blazar was considered in the source model and removed in the TS map.
+Excess emission at the position of \tgt\ is clearly seen.

-We ran \textit{gtfindsrc} in {\tt Fermitools} to determine the position of the excess emission.
-The resulting 1$\sigma$ nominal uncertainty is 0\fdg06, and \tgt\ is within the error circle (Figure~\ref{fig:p1}).
-We performed unbinned likelihood analysis to the data with the fitted position and obtained a photon index of $\Gamma= 2.3\pm$0.6 and a 0.3--500 GeV flux of $F_{0.3-500}= 0.7\pm 0.7\times 10^{-7}$ photons~s$^{-1}$\,cm$^{-2}$ (with a TS value of 17).
-Because of the large uncertainty on the flux, we also analyzed the data in the energy range of 1--500~GeV, and obtained $\Gamma = 2.2\pm0.4$ and $F_{1-500}=1.9\pm0.9\times 10^{-8}$~photons~s$^{-1}$\,cm$^{-2}$ (with a TS value of 16).
+We then ran \textit{gtfindsrc} in {\tt Fermitools} to determine the position of the excess emission.
+It has 1$\sigma$ nominal uncertainty of 0\fdg1, consistent with that of \tgt\ (see the left panel of Figure~\ref{fig:p2}).
+We performed unbinned likelihood analysis to the data with the fitted position and obtained a photon index of $\Gamma=$ 2.5$\pm$0.4 and a 0.3--500 GeV flux of $F_{0.3-500}= ($1.1$\pm$0.5$) \times 10^{-7}$ photons~s$^{-1}$\,cm$^{-2}$ (with a TS value of 17).

-The \gr\ spectrum of the excess emission was extracted by performing unbinned maximum likelihood analysis of the LAT data in 10 evenly divided energy bands in logarithm from 0.1--500 GeV.
-The spectral normalizations of the sources within 5 degrees from it were set as free parameters, while all the other parameters of the sources in RoI were fixed at the values obtained from the above binned likelihood analysis.
-For the obtained spectral data points, we kept those when TS is greater than 4 and derived 95\% flux upper limits otherwise.
-The results are provided in Table~\ref{tab:spectra}.

-The TS map obtained in MJD~57251--57253 is shown in Figure~\ref{fig:p2}, but because the time bin is not in the time durations of any obvious flares of the nearby blazar, the blazar was considered and removed.
-Analyses similar to the above for MJD~54962--54964 were conducted.
-The position of the excess emission has 1$\sigma$ nominal uncertainty of 0\fdg1, consistent with that of \tgt\ (see Figure~\ref{fig:p2}).
-The unbinned likelihood analysis resulted in $\Gamma= 2.4\pm$0.4 and $F_{0.3-500}= 0.9\pm 0.4\times 10^{-7}$ photons~s$^{-1}$\,cm$^{-2}$ (with a TS value of 16).
-The \gr\ spectrum was also obtained, and the values are given in Table~\ref{tab:spectra}.

-\subsection{Detection in MJD 57623--57625}
+\subsubsection{Detection in MJD 57623--57625}

-We performed the same analysis to the data in this 3-day bin as the above in Section~\ref{sec:3}.
-The TS map of the $3\arcdeg\times 3\arcdeg$ region is shown in Figure~\ref{fig:p3}, indicating the maximum TS$\simeq$46 at the target's position.
+Since this event has TS$\simeq$46, we consider it as a likely detection of \tgt.
+We performed the same analysis to the 0.3--500 GeV data in the 3-day binned data as mentioned in Section~\ref{sec:3}.
+The TS map of the $3\arcdeg\times 3\arcdeg$ region shown in the right panel of Figure~\ref{fig:p2} reveals excess emission at the position of \tgt, with a maximum TS$\simeq$46.
 The determined position for the excess emission has a nominal uncertainty of 0\fdg16, and \tgt\ is in the error circle.
-The unbinned likelihood analysis gave $\Gamma= 2.9\pm$0.3 and $F_{0.3-500}= 2.6\pm 0.6\times 10^{-7}$ photons~s$^{-1}$\,cm$^{-2}$ (with a TS value of 46).
-The \gr\ spectrum was obtained, with the results given in Table~\ref{tab:spectra}.
+The unbinned likelihood analysis gave $\Gamma= 2.9\pm$0.3 and $F_{0.3-500}= ($2.6$\pm$0.5$) \times 10^{-7}$ photons~s$^{-1}$\,cm$^{-2}$ (with a TS value of 48).